echeran/smile-of-murugan/webbook/chapter01.md

 South.
-It is well-known that, under the patronage of early Vijayanagara kings, notably Bukka I, a large body of scholars headed by Sāyaṇa undertook and completed the enormous task of producing a commentary upon the Samhitās of all the four Vedas, and many of the Brāhmaṇas and Aranyakas.
+It is well-known that, under the patronage of early Vijayanagara kings, notably Bukka I, a large body of scholars headed by Sāyaṇa undertook and completed the enormous task of producing a commentary upon the Saṃhitās of all the four Vedas, and many of the Brāhmaṇas and Āraṇyakas.

-It is not always stressed, however, that the *Bhāvagatapurāṇa* was composed somewhere in South India about the beginning of the 10th Cent., and that it summed up the outlooks and beliefs of typical South Indian *bhakti*; it is a fact that the *Bhāgavatapurāṇa* combines a simple emotional bhakti to Kṛṣṇa with the *advaita* of Sankara in a manner that (to quote K. A. Nilakanta Sastri) "has been considered possible only in the Tamil country of that period”.
+It is not always stressed, however, that the *Bhāvagatapurāṇa* was composed somewhere in South India about the beginning of the 10th Cent., and that it summed up the outlooks and beliefs of typical South Indian *bhakti*; it is a fact that the *Bhāgavatapurāṇa* combines a simple emotional bhakti to Kṛṣṇa with the *advaita* of Śaṅkara in a manner that (to quote K. A. Nilakanta Sastri) "has been considered possible only in the Tamil country of that period”.
 Among the most interesting dramatic compositions coming from the Tamil South are the two unique farces (*prahasanas*)*, Mattavilāsa* and